PRO-2684/PDF-Perm/README.md

 The permission argument is a string that specify the permissions to be set on the PDF file.
 It must starts with one of the following:

-- `+`: to add permissions
+- `+`: to grant permissions
-- `-`: to remove permissions
+- `-`: to reject permissions
 - `=`: to set permissions exactly

-Then, you can specify the short flags for the permissions you want to add, remove, or set.
+Then, you can specify the short flags for the permissions you want to grant, reject, or set exactly.
 Valid short flags and their [corresponding constant](https://docs.rs/lopdf/0.36.0/lopdf/encryption/struct.Permissions.html#impl-Permissions) in [`lopdf` crate](https://docs.rs/lopdf/0.36.0/lopdf/) are:

 | #   | Short Flag | Constant                      |
 | --- | ---------- | ----------------------------- |